Law 28: Breakup as abetment to suicide and other weird tales from the real world

 “BJP [political party with Hindu nationalist ideology] MLA [Member of the Legislative Assembly] R. K. [I do not wish to publicize the MLA’s name on this blog] said if there is any love-jihad angle in actor [actress] Tunisha Sharma’s suicide, then the police will probe that and take strict action.
 The BJP MLA added the communal angle after Tunisha’s co-actor Sheezan Mohammed Khan was arrested and sent to police custody for four days based on the complaint [for abetment to suicide] by Tunisha’s mother.”
 (Hindustan Times, YouTube, Dec 2022)

 The love-jihad spin deserves some explanation first, for a Western readership.
-Some Hindus believe that Muslims practice a form of jihad these Hindus call “love jihad,” which takes the form of relationships of Muslim males with Hindu females, the aim of which would be to alienate the latter from their religious community and any other malice conceivable.
+Some Hindus believe that Muslims practice a form of jihad these Hindus call “love jihad,” which takes the form of relationships between Muslim males and Hindu females, the aim of which would be to alienate the latter from their religious community and any other malice conceivable.
 And now to the point.

 “Cops … maintain that there is no angle of blackmailing or love jihad yet.”
 So why was Sheezan Khan arrested?
-Do they want to torture him to get false confessions?
+Do they intend to torture him to get false confessions?
 The mother’s declarations, as described, do not support the case for abetment to suicide.
-There used to be, in Western countries, a crime of fraudulent or deceitful seduction (tentative translation of French “séduction dolosive”), which would apply to false promises of marriage as here alleged.
+There used to be, in Western countries, a crime of fraudulent or deceitful seduction (tentative translation of French “séduction dolosive”), which would apply to false promises of marriage as alleged by the mother.
 However, it is obsolete in the liberal “emancipated” West, and as India is so eager to be as liberal as the West on morality issues, I believe it does not exist in India either.
 But to talk, in lieu of this, of abetment to suicide, on the grounds presented, is frivolous.

 “Gujarat Shocker: BSF [Border Security Force] Jawan [soldier] lynched after fight over his daughter’s ‘obscene’ video.
 The soldier along with his wife had decided to confront the accused teenager for allegedly circulating the video.
 However, on raising the issue with the teenager’s parents, the accused’s family attacked them.”
 (Hindustan Times, YouTube, Dec 2022)